guibranco/MSBuild.Version.Target/README.md

 ----------

-The configuration (release/debug/whatever) is the configuration passed to the MSBuild call of a project being built.
-This can be set by the Visual Studio in the *Configuration Manager*, or in a manual/CI building passing the arguments */p:Configuration=Debug* (for a Debug build) activing this tool.
+The configuration mentionend above is the configuration passed to the MSBuild call of a project being built.
+This can be set by the Visual Studio in the *Configuration Manager* or in a manual/CI building passing the arguments */p:Configuration=Debug* (for a Debug build).
+This mean that any value different from **Release** will activate this tool in the build process.